About the Graduate Program

 Ph.D. and M.S.
 Degrees

 Students admitted to graduate study in physics at Cornell are enrolled in the Doctoral program.
 There is no Master’s program in Physics.
 Most students are awarded a Master’s degree at the time of advancement to candidacy, as an in-progress degree.
 Occasionally, a terminal Master’s degree will be awarded, if a student, along with his or her Special Committee, decides that further study is not warranted.
-At Cornell, students take about five to six years to complete a doctorate.

 Graduate Research Facilities

 Click here for descriptions of research facilities available to physics graduate students.

 Click here for a schedule of research group meetings.

 Professor Maxim Perelstein